wouterdebie/locast2tuner/README.md

 # Documentation
 Documentation can be found at [https://wouterdebie.github.io/locast2tuner/](https://wouterdebie.github.io/locast2tuner)

+# Sponsoring
+If you use `locast2tuner` and want to contribute by sponsoring, please leave a donation at my [Sponsor Page](https://github.com/sponsors/wouterdebie).
+All of the money donated will go towards organizations that support women and underprivileged children in STEM education like [BUILT BY GIRLS](https://www.builtbygirls.com/), [Electric Girls](https://www.electricgirls.org/), [Project Exploration](https://projectexploration.org/) and others.

 # Todo
 This project isn't complete yet.
 It works, but there are a few things I'd like to get done.
 These can be found on the [Issues page](https://github.com/wouterdebie/locast2tuner/issues)